Phil Andrews (politician)

-Phil Andrews is the Director of Crime Prevention Initiatives for the State's Attorney's Office of Montgomery County, Maryland.
+Phil Andrews is the former Director of Crime Prevention Initiatives for the State's Attorney's Office of Montgomery County, Maryland.
 From 1998-2014, he served for four terms on the Montgomery County Council.
 Andrews was born in Washington, D.C., and grew up in Montgomery County, MD.
 He graduated from Einstein High School in Kensington, and earned a bachelor's degree in political science from Bucknell University in 1981 and a master's degree in governmental administration from the University of Pennsylvania in 1992 (Fels Institute of Government).

-Current career
+Recent career

 In December 2014, Montgomery County State's Attorney John McCarthy hired Andrews to develop and implement crime prevention initiatives, beginning with the establishment of mental health courts, and to strengthen community outreach.
 In 2015, he was appointed by Circuit Court Administrative Judge John Debelius to chair the Montgomery County Mental Health Court Planning and Implementation Task Force.
 In January 2016, the Task Force released a report unanimously recommending the establishment of Mental Health Courts in the Montgomery County Circuit Court and the Maryland District Court for Montgomery County by the Court's respective administrative judges to divert people who commit low-level crimes because of a mental illness into treatment and services and away from prosecution and jail.
 In December 2016, the Montgomery County Circuit Court's Mental Health Court began operating, and the District Court's Mental Health Court began in January 2017.
 In 2017, Andrews was part of a team awarded the Wayne Fenton Memorial Award by the Montgomery County chapter of the National Alliance on Mental Illness for his leadership in establishing the county's mental health courts.

 Andrews also has helped lead efforts that established a more pro-active strategy to reduce gang-related violence and recruitment in Montgomery County.
 He helped secure an AmeriCorps member from Volunteer Maryland that resulted in development of a volunteer program to bolster the State's Attorney's Truancy Prevention Program by building volunteer capacity, and serves as the Truancy Prevention Program facilitator at several MCPS middle schools.
 In addition, he has led efforts that have expanded the Office's educational programs to students and parents on internet safety and cyberbullying to prevent crime and victimization.